digifoxlk/break-of-tribe-invite-personalizer/README.md

 # Break of Tribe - Invitation Personalizer

-A lightweight browser tool for customizing **Break of Tribe · Path to the Roots** invitation cards for the KDU Auditorium event on **2026/08/22**.
+A lightweight web tool for customizing **Break of Tribe · Path to the Roots** invitation cards for the KDU Auditorium event on **2026/08/22**.
 Enter a guest name, choose the Sinhala title, drag the name into place on the invitation preview, and download a personalized **PNG** or **PDF** — all in the browser with no backend.

 ## Features